 In Depth: Nerves and Vessels

-The shoulder is an important part of blood flow to the arms.
+The shoulder plays a key role in the blood flow to the arms.
 The armpit and shoulder serve as the meeting place for the torso and arms, so major vessels close to the heart travel through these areas.

 Oxygenated blood enters the shoulder area through the subclavian artery below the collarbone.
-A little lower, the same vessel is known as the axillary artery in the armpit.
+This same vessel evolves into the axillary artery in the armpit region.
 Its branches serve the outer surface of the chest and the upper arm.
 Farther down the arm, the axillary artery is known as the brachial artery.

 The brachial artery is the largest artery serving the shoulder and arm.
 It travels down the upper arm and through the elbow before dividing into the radial and ulnar arteries below the elbow.
 In the shoulder, branches of the brachial artery provide oxygenated blood to the muscles and bones.